Two-strand twists are the easiest form of protective hairstyle you can do on your natural hair because they are easy to put in and takedown.

 2b.
 Loosely Twisted Two-Strand Twists

-You can still get this hairstyle done if you have shorter hair or longer hair.
+You can get this hairstyle done whether you have short hair or long hair.
 The only difference will be the length of the finished hairstyle.
-To prolong the look of this style, make sure you wear a shower cap when you shower so that the hairstyle won’t shrink, and wrap your hair with a silk scarf at night to prevent frizz.

 3. Loosely Twisted Two-Strand Twists on Short Hair and Medium Length Hair